tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 Open the solution file and highlight the following:

-* Make sure to import the necessary libraries and dependencies to use the Panel dashboard and Hvplot visualizations.
-The `pn.extension()` function automatically detects the need for Panel to load additional extensions; in this case, Panel will load the extension for Hvplot.
+* Make sure to import the necessary libraries and dependencies to use the Panel dashboard and hvPlot visualizations.
+The `pn.extension()` function automatically detects the need for Panel to load additional extensions; in this case, Panel will load the extension for hvPlot.

   ```python
   import panel as pn